Tips for Cleaning Your AC System

 2. Check Your Filter

-Not sure when you last put in a new one?
-Remove it and hold it up to the light.
-If light isn’t visible, replace it.
+Not sure when you last replaced yours?
+Take it out and angle it toward the light.
+If there’s no light visible, get a new one.

 3. Clean the Inside